 Start Growing Potatoes

 Growing potatoes, like all crops, begins with establishing a healthy soil.
 Potatoes require a light, loose, moist but well-drained soil.
 Additionally, potatoes are cool-hardy plants.
 This means they can tolerate a mild frost and like to be planted when the soil is a cool 45 degrees.
 In the southern regions, this is especially true where the ground will heat up very quickly as the season progresses.
-According to the SeedSavers blog, you can also plant an additional second round of potatoes as late as June 15th if you want to enjoy a long growing season.
+Additionally, you can plant a second round of potatoes as late as mid-June if you want to enjoy a long growing season.
 You’ll harvest these potatoes as late as possible in the fall.

 Continue reading to learn more about growing potatoes in your own backyard!